IBM-Cloud/terraform-provider-ibm/website/docs/d/service_instance.html.markdown

 page_title: "IBM: ibm_service_instance"
 sidebar_current: "docs-ibm-datasource-service-instance"
 description: |-
-  Get information about a service instance from IBM Bluemix.
+  Get information about a service instance from IBM Cloud.
 ---

 # ibm\_service_instance

-Import the details of an existing IBM service instance from IBM Bluemix as a read-only data source.
+Import the details of an existing IBM service instance from IBM Cloud as a read-only data source.
 You can then reference the fields of the data source in other resources within the same configuration by using interpolation syntax.

 ## Example Usage